MYMY-young/MYMY-young/README.md

+- 📚 M.S. student in Artificial Intelligence at Sogang Univ.
-- 📚 Computer Science and Engineering at Sogang Univ.
+- 🎓 B.S. in Computer Science and Engineering at Sogang Univ.
 - 🌱 Interest : Semantic Segmentation

 <!--